mia-platform/documentation/docs/getting_started/faqs.md

 You can change the state (**PUBLIC**, **DRAFT**, **TRASH** or **DELETED**) of a document by making a POST request.
 Check out the [CRUD Service documentation](../runtime_suite/crud-service/overview_and_usage#state-transitions) for details.

 :::tip
-You can visit the [API Portal](../development_suite/api-portal/api-documentations) to see the documentation of your CRUDs APIs.
+You can visit the [Documentation Portal](../development_suite/api-portal/api-documentations) to see the documentation of your CRUDs APIs.
 :::

 ## Endpoints